WayneDW/WayneDW.github.io/_pages/about.md

   - /about.html
 ---

 I will be a Machine Learning Researcher at Morgan Stanley, NY.
-I (will) got my Ph.D. in in applied mathematics at [Purdue University](https://www.purdue.edu/science/).
-I work with Dr. [Lin, G.](https://www.math.purdue.edu/~lin491/) and [Liang, F.](https://www.stat.purdue.edu/~fmliang/) and my research focuses on **scalable Monte Carlo methods** for efficient statistical inference in large-scale complex systems.
+I got my Ph.D. in applied mathematics at [Purdue University](https://www.purdue.edu/science/).
+I work with Dr. [Guang Lin](https://www.math.purdue.edu/~lin491/) and [Faming Liang](https://www.stat.purdue.edu/~fmliang/).
+My dissertation thesis is *Non-convex Bayesian Learning via Stochastic Gradient Markov Chain Monte Carlo* [\[video\]](https://www.youtube.com/watch?v=MGcg0Wh9K68).

-Interests: Non-reversibility, discrete-data and flows, bandits, and Q-learning.
+Current interests: Non-reversible Monte Carlo, bandits, and computational aspects of reinforcement learning.

 <!--- My interests include uncertainty quantification, non-convex optimization, feature selection, and reinforcement learning with theory and applications. -->

 <!--- Before that, I was a research intern at [Yahoo research](https://research.yahoo.com/), Sunnyvale (Summer 2019) and a senior research engineer at [Baidu](https://www.baidu.com/) (2012-2015).
 I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012 and a M.S. in Computational Finance at Purdue in 2017. -->

-Contact: lastname106 purdue dot edu
+Contact: weideng056  at gmail dot com

 <!---  I got my bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012.  -->